-A peek inside this post: Looking for Christmas Day family devotions to read with your kids this year?
-Take time out of your Christmas celebrations to talk about Jesus and why He came to the Earth as a baby.
-Use this devotion for Christmas morning to read through important Christmas Scripture together, to take a look into God’s Word and discuss these truths.
-Doing a Christmas Day family devotional takes the emphasis off of the frills, and helps us remember the importance of celebrating Jesus’ birthday, the true meaning of Christmas.
+A peek inside this post: Looking for a meaningful Christmas Day Devotional for families?
+Use this Christmas morning devotion to talk about why Jesus came to the Earth as a baby.
+Take the emphasis off of the frills to remember the importance of celebrating Jesus’ birthday, the true meaning of Christmas.

 Does Christmas Day sometimes slip away without having intentional time together remembering Jesus and celebrating His birthday?
 It happens so easily.